tristil/minder/README.md

   - Press 'x' to delete a task.
   - Press 's' to start a task.
   - Press 'u' to un-start a task.
+  - Press 'j' to do down the list and 'k' to go up.
+  - Press 'gg' to go to top of task list and 'G' to go to bottom of list.
 - The Quick Add Task section.
-Enter text here to add a task to the tasks list at any time.
+Enter text here to add a task to the tasks list. at any time.

 ## License